 Category: ISO-25010/Security/Confidentiality

-Statement: Solution System(s) MUST remove sensitive data from data that is exported to services that will not control and audit access to data to the same or endorsed level.
+Statement: Solution System(s) must remove sensitive data from data that is exported to services that will not control and audit access to data to the same or endorsed level.

 Rationale: Messages sent outside the solution’s system(s) cannot be guaranteed to be access controlled or audited.